 5. Budget your money

-Stretching is the best way to avoid a lot of common hiking injuries that can cause you major discomfort or even make you abandon the trek early.
-Take a few minutes before starting your hike and after you finish to stretch your body, even if you are tired.
+Stretching is the best way to avoid a lot of common hiking injuries that can cause major discomfort or even make you abandon the trek early.
+Take a few minutes before starting your hike and again after you finish to stretch your body, even if you are tired.
 It will make all the difference in the world.

 7. Prepare for the mental challenge

 As most of the through-hikers are solo hikers it can become a lonely journey at one point.
 For the majority of the time you will be tired, wet, sore and cold, and it can become particularly difficult to keep your spirits up.
 We suggest you take something with you that can ease your burden.
 Try journaling, photography, videography or from time to time listen to some music or a podcast.

 Most of hikers go on the trail solo.
 If you are one of them, be open to new friendships.
 On the trails you will meet other people you can hike with for a while, they can help you and guide you.
 You will truly experience the trail magic if you allow others to be part of your journey.
 The trails can form long-lasting friendships and reveal future hiking partners to become triple crowned with.

 9. Keep in touch

 Some hikers may experience homesickness.
 It is absolutely normal to miss the people you left at home.
 When you are in town to do laundry or to restock, don’t forget to give them a call to ease their minds and catch up with the news from home.
 You can also send them postcards from every town you visit.
 We guarantee they will appreciate knowing you are doing well.